cpumarfrohberg/analyze_bike_thefts/README.md

 * 4. `transform.py`: transform data for running analysis
 * 4. `requirements.txt`

-## For running the models locally in designated environment
+## For running the analysis in designated environment
 - clone repo locally
 - run `transform.py`for transforming data and using transformed data for example dashboard
 - create an environment with the contents of the requirements.txt file (if you are using conda: install pip first via "conda install pip" and then "pip install -r requirements.txt")
-- run `streamlit run app.py`
+- run `streamlit run app.py` for seeing an example dashboard for the analysis.

 ## For running the app in a docker container
 - clone repo locally